ministryofjustice/cloud-platform-user-guide/source/documentation/getting-started/env-create.md

 The
 [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/)
-object allows us to set a total limit on the resources used in a namespace.
+object allows us to set a total limit on the resources reserved for a namespace.
 As with the LimitRange, the `requests.cpu` and `requests.memory` limits set how much the namespace will request on creation.
-The `limits.cpu` and `limits.memory` define the overall hard limits for the namespace.

 In `03-resourcequota.yaml` you need to change the value of the `namespace` key to match the name of your namespace in the form `<service-env>`.
 We have set